 The content of this website has been written and compiled by us.
 The photos were taken by INDog Project members and associates, along with a few more that have been used with the permission of the owners.

 We participated in the research for the genetic diversity study ‘Genetic structure in village dogs reveals a Central Asian domestication origin’, Shannon and Boyko, 2015, published in PNAS.

-Our social media community, The INDog Club, disseminates knowledge in an informal manner.
-We encourage dog lovers to adopt village INDogs.
+Our social media community, The INDog Club, disseminates knowledge in an informal manner for general dog lovers.
+We encourage the adoption of village INDogs.
 We showcase pet INDogs and INDog-mixes (we call the latter ‘Indies’) on our platforms.
 Our blog has showcased more than 400 pets in the last ten years.
 Unlike the ‘man-made’ Indian breeds, the INDog has never undergone selection for any specific function such as hunting or guarding.
-It has no inherited traits that make it unsuited to being an urban family pet, provided it gets sufficient outdoor exercise. (breed description)
+It has no inherited traits that make it unsuited to being an urban family pet, provided it gets sufficient outdoor exercise.
+Read our Breed description.

 To help first-time owners, we compiled a Temperament Guide based on direct feedback from 45 owners in the INDog Club community.

 The Kennel Club of India has expressed interest in INDogs, and support for the INDog Project and our future efforts to standardize and register the breed.